On a complex-analytic approach to stationary measures on $S^1$ with respect to the action of $PSU(1,1)$: Introduction

 \subsection{Main results}

-Inspired by the standard techniques used to study affine self-similar measures and their Parseval frames on $\mathbb{R}^n$, papers of R.S.Strichartz (see \cite{strichartzI} and sequels), together with \cite{denseanalytic} and more recent papers of E.Weber \cite{weber2017paleywiener} and \cite{axioms6020007}, we have developed a promising approach which, in theory, could unify many standard results about stationary measures on $S^1$.
+Inspired by the standard techniques used to study affine self-similar measures on $\mathbb{R}^n$, and their respective Parseval frames, papers of R.S.Strichartz (see \cite{strichartzI} and sequels), together with \cite{denseanalytic} and more recent papers of E.Weber and J.Herr \cite{weber2017paleywiener} and \cite{axioms6020007}, we have developed a promising approach which, in theory, could unify many standard results about stationary measures on $S^1$ with respect to the action of $PSU(1,1)$.
 The idea is to consider an appropriate integral transform on $S^1$ which respects the action of $PSU(1,1)$ and ``preserves'' \eqref{intro: stationary measure}.
-The Fourier transform is known to not respect this action, and the resulting exponential terms $e^{(az +b) / (cz+d)}$ are difficult to control.
+The Fourier transform is known to not respect this action, as the resulting exponential terms $e^{(az +b) / (cz+d)}$ are difficult to control.
 The Helgason-Fourier transform seems to be a better candidate, but integrating the powers of the Poisson kernel $(z, \xi) \mapsto \left( \frac{1 - |z|^2}{|z - \xi|^2}\right)^{\lambda i + 1}$ against a stationary measure does not actually preserve \eqref{intro: stationary measure} in a way we want.
-Moreover, given a $\mu$-stationary measure $\nu$ on $S^1$, one can easily check that the resulting eigenvector of the hyperbolic Laplacian
+Essentially, given a $\mu$-stationary measure $\nu$ on $S^1$, one can easily check that the resulting smooth eigenvector of the hyperbolic Laplacian

-does not exhibit any nice properties with respect to the action of $PSU(1,1)$, unlike Patterson-Sullivan measures.
-However, replacing the Poisson kernel with its logarithm, the Busemann cocycle, does the trick, turning a multiplicative relation into an additive one.
-The resulting functional equation \eqref{intro: functional equation} serves as a proper holomorphic version of \eqref{stationary measure}, and, in a way, it allows us to change the perspective, as we shift from measurable functions on unit circle to holomorphic functions on $\mathbb{D}$, allowing us to make use of the vast complex-analytic machinery.
+does not immediately exhibit any nice properties with respect to the action of $PSU(1,1)$, unlike what we see for Patterson-Sullivan measures.
+Nevertheless, see Section \ref{Criterion for the singularity of the harmonic measure} for a criterion for verifying singularity using harmonic functions on $\mathbb{D}$.

+However, replacing the Poisson kernel with its logarithm, which is closely related to the Busemann cocycle, does the trick, turning a multiplicative relation into an additive one.
+The resulting functional equation \eqref{intro: functional equation} serves as a proper holomorphic version of \eqref{intro: stationary measure}, and, in a way, it allows us to change the perspective, as we shift from the measurable setting to a holomorphic one on $\mathbb{D}$, granting access to the powerful complex-analytic machinery.

-Before stating our results, we would like to point out that it is sufficient to study pure $\mu$-stationary measures due to the fact that the action of $PSU(1,1)$ respects the Lebesgue decomposition, this is a quite standard reduction.
+\textbf{Remark.} Before stating our results, we would like to point out a standard reduction: it is sufficient to study pure $\mu$-stationary measures due to the fact that the action of $PSU(1,1)$ respects the Lebesgue decomposition.